-Reading assignments should be completed before lecture.
+Reading should be completed before lecture.
 Completion of the reading is essential for class discussion to be productive, and tests may include material not explicitly covered in class.
 Labs:

 The laboratory assignments are a key part of the course, to be held under the supervision of your teaching assistant, who will also grade the laboratory reports.
 Questions about laboratory grading should be directed to your TA.
 Eating and drinking in the laboratory is not allowed.
 Conflicts between laboratory meeting times and night exams offered in other classes are to be resolved by the student asking for a make-up exam for the conflicting night exam.
 University policy is that instructors must offer such a make-up exam and that regularly scheduled class time, including laboratory, takes precedence over night exams.
-Only 9 of 10 labs will be counted toward the final grade, however, there will be no make-up labs.
+There will be no make-up labs, but the lowest scoring lab of the semester will be dropped.
 Exams:

 Midterm exams will be held during regular class hours on the dates specified above.
 The final exam will be two hours, scheduled during finals week at a time to be announced.
 Midterm exams will cover the material specified above, and the final exam will be comprehensive.
 Exams may cover material not explicitly discussed in class - reading is important!
 Any material in the textbook or lectures that you are not responsible for on exams will be explicitly noted.
 There will be no make-ups for the one-hour exams except in extraordinary circumstances, and only if the student comes to the instructor before the exam to plan a make-up.
-Exams will be closed book (an equation sheet will be provided), will be multiple choice, and will include both conceptual questions and questions requiring mathematical calculations.
+Exams will be closed book, long-form pencil and paper, and may include both conceptual questions and questions requiring mathematical calculations.
+Partial credit may be assigned for solutions that follow correct logic but make an error at an intermediate step.
+Therefore, showing your work completely, carefully, and logically is crucial.
+Students may have an equation sheet, which they are responsible for preparing.
+Calculators are neither necessary nor allowed.
 Absolutely no cheating will be tolerated.
 Anyone caught copying or allowing someone else to copy from his or her exam will receive a zero for the exam, and may face disciplinary action.
 Participation:

 Participation will be tracked by student response during lectures.
 Questions are un-graded, so any response, correct or incorrect, counts as participation.
 Extra credit will be assigned based on participation on a lecture-by-lecture basis (answering a question during a lecture counts as participation for that lecture), up to a maximum of 2% of the overall course points.
-In other words, the extra credit will be worth up to 10% the value of the homework and labs, and up to 13.33% the value of each of the midterms.
 Extra credit will be awarded based on the following scale:

 >60% participation 0.5% of overall points

 >80% participation 1.0% of overall points

 >90% participation 2.0% of overall points

 Note that for the purposes of this credit, 90% participation earns you the maximum points.
 This is to allow for a few unavoidable absences, dead batteries, technological issues, etc.

 Absence Policy: